Foreigners can get Swiss citizenship after 12 years of living in Switzerland, or less in certain situations, or opt for Swiss permanent residency.

 Due to these new laws, residents who do not hold a Permit C but meet the current conditions of citizenship (12 years of residence) are being advised to consider applying before all changes are implemented, as they will no longer qualify for Swiss citizenship thereafter.

 Although the new Swiss citizenship requirements will reduce the time from 12 to 10 years, the country will still have among the highest residency time requirements for citizenship among European nations.
-Around 30,000 to 40,000 people per year are naturalised and obtain a Swiss passport.
+Around 30,000 to 40,000 people per year are naturalized and obtain a Swiss passport.

 You can acquire Swiss nationality through: